 And it’s still easy to drive every day?

 Absolutely.
-Although the Audi R8 surely trumps it for being the most usable all-wheel drive supercar, the NSX still boasts a comfortable ride, excellent refinement and even decent fuel consumption if you’re careful.
+Although the Audi R8 surely trumps it for being the most usable all-wheel-drive supercar, the NSX still boasts a comfortable ride, excellent refinement and even decent fuel consumption if you’re careful.

 It’s not perfect, mind.
-The interior feels like a parts bin special with bits from your average Acura dotted everywhere, the infotainment system makes a Cold War Soviet submarine look intuitive, the headlight range is poor and the boot is bijou at best.
+The interior feels like a parts-bin special with bits from your average Acura dotted everywhere, the infotainment system makes a Cold War Soviet submarine look intuitive, the headlight range is poor and the boot is bijou at best.

 However, the NSX’s party piece remains the ability to drive around at low speeds on electric power alone.
-Although not a plug-in hybrid with a dedicated electric range, the NSX is just about driveable around city environments without the engine kicking in – a surreal feeling in a near 600bhp bright orange supercar.
+Although not a plug-in hybrid with a dedicated electric range, the NSX is just about driveable around city environments without the engine kicking in – a surreal feeling in a near-600bhp bright orange supercar.

 Has the handling improved?

-You can still travel at ludicrous speeds, yet there’s more natural responses mid corner, for example.
+You can still travel at ludicrous speeds, yet there are more natural responses mid corner, for example.
 Go in too hot and you can pull the nose in by bleeding off the power, while healthy dollops of throttle bring the tail into play, although only if you’re decisive.
 Hesitate and it feels as though the electric motors driving the front wheels beat the engine and rear wheels to delivering the power, tipping the balance of the car forwards.

 In other words, the NSX is allowing the driver to have that bit more involvement in the act of piloting the car.
-It’s not simply a case of the NSX taking instructions and then simply relaying it to the road how it sees fit.
+It’s not simply a case of the NSX taking instructions and then relaying it to the road how it sees fit.